In this section:

 - Invoking properties editor for a resource bundle

 - Editing property keys and values

 Resource bundle editor basics

-Once you create several .properties files with the same name, differing by locale suffix, IntelliJ IDEA automatically recognizes them and group in the Project view into a Resource Bundle.
+Once you create several .properties files with the same name, differing by locale suffix, IntelliJ IDEA automatically recognizes them and groups in the Project view into a Resource Bundle.